By Nhlanhla Nene – Wellbeing Coach & Founder of Mindedjoy

 The American Psychological Association notes that burnout and stress are at all-time highs across professions, and among already strained health care workers.

-The Early Warning Signs High Achievers Often Miss
+The Early Signs High Achievers Miss

-1. Work Loses Its Meaning—Not Just Its Enjoyment
+1. Work Loses Meaning

 This isn’t ingratitude.